 As a result, the development team delivered their commenting plugin that sparked more engagement than the previous ones.
 A solution tailored to the needs which we discovered during the user research.
 What is more, the user research allowed the team to redefine the goal – and, in the end, cut the scope of work and development time.
 ABB employees can now use effective, fast ways of reacting to ABB content posted on the intranet.

 In-depth user experience research to learn users habits.
 Crafting personas to bring users close to the development team.
 Fast, interactive prototyping to verify designed solutions and interaction metaphors.

-I analysed the last five years of users behaviour and responses towards posted content.
-Benchmarks, interviews and creating personas allowed us to realise that our main goal isn’t making people comment more.
-Instead, the challenge was to let them interact in an easier way (like giving likes and dislikes).
-Our goal changed from a bigger number of comments to a bigger number of interactions.
+I analysed the last five years of users’ behaviour and responses towards the posted content.
+Doing benchmark, running interviews and creating personas made us realise that our main goal isn’t simply to make people comment more often.
+Instead, the real challenge was to let them interact in an easier way, like giving “likes” and “dislikes”.
+Hence, our goal changed from achieving a bigger number of comments, to a bigger number of interactions in general.

 ideation / prototyping

 I’ve started the ideation phase by creating many rapid paper prototypes / low-fidelity wireframes.
-It allowed me to start broad and come up with many variations.
+This way I could start with a broad vision and come up with many variations.
 Then I moved my ideas to the Sketch and created many artboards.
 Designing UI for the plugin was an iterative process that included many consultations with the development team and other designers.

-The prototype of the new solution was tested locally using corridor testing method.
-I tested e.g. buttons’ placement, font sizes and ratings.
-It allowed picking up UI bugs and instant adjusting the prototype.
+The prototype of the new solution was tested locally using a corridor testing method.
+I tested e.g. the buttons’ placement, font sizes and ratings.
+It made it possible to pick up UI bugs and instantly adjust the prototype.